shablulim/meetpo/README.md

 General description

-help strangers peoples to meat  talk and know  each other at side of meetups and other events
+App with server   to help strangers peoples to meat  talk and know  each other at side of meetups and other events

 #####
 screens: